 As required by IFRS 9 Financial Instruments ("IFRS 9"), the Bank uses a principles-based approach to the classification of financial assets based on its business model and the nature of the cash flows of the asset.
-These factors determine whether the financial assets are measured at amortised cost, fair value through other comprehensive income ("FVOCI") or fair value through profit and loss ("FVPL").
+These factors determine whether the financial assets are measured at amortised cost, FVOCI or fair value through profit and loss ("FVPL").